jimhigson/oboe.js/writing/main/6_Conclusion.md

 participants.
 I will be measuring the time taken to provide the first output which correlates with how quickly interface redrawing can start and should give a good indication as to perceptual speed.
-I chose Node to host the tests because it is a minimalist platform which should give a more repeatable results than browsers which could be performing any number of simultaneous background tasks.
+I chose Node to host the tests because it is a minimalist platform which should give more repeatable results than browsers which could be performing any number of simultaneous background tasks.
 Node also has the advantage that small changes in memory use are not overwhelmed by a memory hungry